sulu/sulu-docs/upgrades/upgrade-2.x.rst

 1. Update the sulu/sulu package
 -------------------------------

-The ``sulu/sulu`` package implement the functionality of the Sulu content management system.
-Execute the following command in the root folder of your project to update it to the version you want.
+The ``sulu/sulu`` package implements the functionality of the Sulu content management system.
+To update this package, you need to update the version constraint for the package in the ``composer.json`` of your project.

-First you should specify to which version you want to upgrade to, by running the following command by replacing ``~x.x.x`` with a valid version string like ``~2.2.7``.
+To do this, you can replace the ``~x.x.x`` with the a version constraint like ``~2.2.7`` and execute the following command in the root folder of your project:

 .. code-block:: bash

     composer require sulu/sulu:"~x.x.x" --no-update

-After this all dependencies should be updated with the following command:
+After this, you can update all dependencies of your project by executing the following command:

 .. code-block:: bash